Also known as: Acrocephalosyndactyly.

 What is Apert Syndrome?

-Apert syndrome was first described in 1894 by Dr. Wheaton and was further characterized by Dr. Apert in 1906.
-This condition is also called Acrocephalosyndactyly, which means a domed shape of the head with fusion of the fingers.
+Apert syndrome was first described in 1894 by Dr. Wheaton and was further characterized by Dr. Eugène Charles Apert in 1906.
+This condition is also called Acrocephalosyndactyly, which means a dome- shaped head with fusion of the fingers.

-- Craniosynostosis (premature closuse of the sutures of the skull) causing the head to have a tall, “domed” appearance
+- Craniosynostosis (premature closure of the sutures of the skull) causing the head to have a tall, “domed” appearance (also known as turribrachycephaly)

 - Flat midface